redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 As the Pipeline is updated with fixes and enhancements you want to make sure you are using the latest version.

 ## <a id="fork-prod"></a>Make sure we are using Production
-Partners who were apart of the alpha testing and beta testing may still be using GitHub forks of the `preprod` repos.
+Partners who were a part of the alpha testing and beta testing may still be using GitHub forks of the `preprod` repos.
 Make sure you are now using the production repo for your GitHub fork.

 > Prod Repo is https://github.com/redhat-openshift-ecosystem/certified-operators